miguelpernudo/miguelpernudo/README.md

 # Hi there, I'm Miguel 👋
-**Telematics Engineering student at UC3M.** I enjoy developing maintainable infrastructure that is, in most cases, declarative and automated.
-Focused on network engineering and security, currently working on network tools and exploring the DevOps and cloud ecosystem.
+**Telematics Engineering student at UC3M.** I enjoy developing and deploying infrastructure that is declarative and automated.
+Focused on network engineering and security, and currently working on network tools and exploring the cloud ecosystem.

 ---